rvidal/awesome_sshconfig/README.md

   HostName insidehost02.example.com
 ```
 I could setup four different entries for these two hosts, one for the
-normal connectiom, another for using the jump host, but I use a trick,
+normal connection, another for using the jump host, but I use a trick,
-where I can specifie multiple names in the **Host** parameter; this way,
+where I can specifie multiple alias in the **Host** parameter; this way,
 I can create a default entry for the **j.hosts** entry, like we did on the
 __Host *__.
 Just add this inside _default_ config file, or create a _JUMP.config_